outde-xyz/website/content/Discussions/2020-09-02_graf_engelfriet-tribute.md

 I won't pretend that they're easy reads, at least they're not for me.
 Tree transductions are much more complex than string transductions, and topics like tree transducer decompositions or the equivalence of MSO-definable tree transductions and macro tree transductions of linear size increase are not for the faint of heart.
 But an Engelfriet paper never feels like it is any more complex than it has to be.
-It's the same feeling of awe that I get watching somebody [speedrun Super Metroid](https://youtu.be/shNyq0TfHBs?t=230): I don't quite get everything they're doing, and I certainly can't do it myself, but I can recognize the beauty in it.
+It's the same feeling of awe that I experience when watching somebody [speedrun Super Metroid](https://youtu.be/shNyq0TfHBs?t=230): I don't quite get everything they're doing, and I certainly can't do it myself, but I can recognize the beauty in it.

 Engelfriet's work is also like Super Metroid speedruns in that many Outdex readers were probably unaware of its existence.
 Well, now you're in the know.